browserengineering/book/book/graphics.md

 canvas.pack()
 ```

-The first line creates the window, as above; the second creates the
+The first line creates the window; and the second creates the
 `Canvas` inside that window.
 We pass the window as an argument so
 that Tk knows where to display the canvas.
 The other arguments define
-the canvas's size; I chose 800×600 because that was a common old-timey
+the canvas's size; I chose 800 × 600 because that was a common old-timey
 monitor size.[^svga] The third line is a Tk peculiarity, which positions
 the canvas inside the window.
 Tk also has widgets like buttons and
 dialog boxes, but our browser won't use them: we will need